 Our seasons depend on how the Earth is tilted and oriented with the sun.
 For example, when the Earth is tilted towards the sun, it’s summer in the northern hemisphere.
-It occurs usually mid-June in the northern hemisphere near June 21.
-But at the outer side of the axis, it’s winter.
+It occurs usually in mid-June in the northern hemisphere near June 21.
+But on the outer side of the axis, it’s winter.

 As you can see in the diagram, the northern hemisphere takes in most of the sun’s solar radiation.

 Today, you’ve learned about what causes seasonal patterns here on Earth.
 Each season has a distinct climate depending if you’re in the northern or southern hemisphere.
 You’re on the right track so don’t stop now.
 Check out our Earth essential information below.

 But solstice happens twice every year.
 Once again, it occurs in the southern hemisphere at the opposite time of the year (near December 22).

 But when the Earth revolves around the sun, now the Earth is tilted in reverse.
 So, the southern hemisphere is summer because the Earth is tilted towards the sun.

 Countries like Australia in December are tilted toward the sun, so it’s now summer solstice in the southern hemisphere.